AlpKemalDonmez/AlpKemalDonmez/README.md

 ### No...
 I am your father...

-You have controlled your fear.
-Now, release your anger.
-Only your hatred can destroy me.
+You have controlled your fear..
+Now, release your anger..
+Only your hatred can destroy me...

 ![59190](https://github.com/AlpKemalDonmez/AlpKemalDonmez/assets/150040510/1b506938-cb81-4932-a1a9-4683768faee8)